-- H1.5 WSCC will erect an acoustic fence next to existing housing adjoining the bypass.
+- H1.3 The density of housing on the site has been restricted to 7 units as to build 10 would give rise to a cramped development not in sympathy with its surroundings. - H1.4 WSCC will erect an acoustic fence next to existing housing adjoining the bypass.
 Between the acoustic fence and the existing fences and walls of neighbouring residential properties there is to be a maintenance strip.
 It will be available exclusively for West Sussex County Council; the strip will not be accessible by the public nor neighbours.
 The site developer has allowed for the access strip in his plans.
-The proposed new housing will sit between the acoustic fence and the existing housing. - H1.6 The 'Call for Sites' process brought froward two sites in the SDNP which could easily provide residential dwellings without having a detrimental effect on the communities, the wider villages of Crossbush and Lyminster or even the landscape of the SDNP.
+The proposed new housing will sit between the acoustic fence and the existing housing. - H1.5 The 'Call for Sites' process brought froward two sites in the SDNP which could easily provide residential dwellings without having a detrimental effect on the communities, the wider villages of Crossbush and Lyminster or even the landscape of the SDNP.